3 minutes read

 Despite best practices, I still encounter occasional bumps:

-- “package-lock.json is out of sync”: Quickly fixed by running
+- “package-lock.json is out of sync”: Quickly fix by running

 FAQ

-- Is pnpm still faster?
+(or your desired package) and commit the updated lockfile. - Is pnpm still faster?
 Usually, yes—but npm ci is plenty fast for most scenarios.

 TL;DR